 These filters have a MERV rating of 1721, depending on the brand.
-This rating demonstrates how effectively a filter can pull out pollutants from the air.
+This rating demonstrates how effectively a filter can clear pollutants from the air.

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC equipment.
+This barrier mounts tightly against your HVAC unit.